Elenadinca25/ruby-oo-practice-flatiron-zoo-exercise-lon01-seng-ft-042020/README.md

 - `Animal#zoo` should return the zoo instance that the instance belongs to.
 - `Animal.find_by_species` should take in an animal's species as an argument and return an array of all the animals, which are of that species.

-There are no `rspec` files, so it's up to you to test your code within the `run.rb` file.
+There are no `rspec` files, so it's up to you to test your code within the `run.rb` file